bamaas/HomeLab-2.0/README.md

 > The goal is to seamlessly bootstrap a Kubernetes cluster with all the bells and whistles
 > — from infrastructure to apps —
 > in one smooth, reproducible flow.
-> While keeping things lightweight and simple as possible
+> Aiming to keep things as lightweight and simple as possible, while still providing flexibility.

 ## ✨ Features

 - **🚀 One-command cluster provisioning**
   Provision and configure a full Kubernetes cluster with a single command: `mise run up <env>`

 - **🔍 Automatic application discovery**
   No need to manually define ArgoCD application manifests — applications are automatically detected and deployed.

-- **🧰 Seamless developer experience with Mise**
+- **🧰 One entrypoint to rule them all**
-  All essential commands are encapsulated in Mise scripts.
+  No more memorizing complex commands.
+All essential workflows are defined as Mise tasks—your single, consistent entrypoint for development.
-  Run `mise tasks` to view the available commands.
+  Run `mise tasks` to discover everything you need.

-- **✅ Pre-commit quality checks**
+- **✅ Catch issues before they catch you**
-  Manifests are automatically generated and linted against the Kubernetes API specification before every commit to catch errors early.
+  Every commit runs automatic pre-commit checks that generate and lint your Kubernetes manifests against the API spec.
+  So you catch mistakes early, not in production.

-- **🛠️ Reproducible tooling**
+- **🛠️ Same development setup, every developer**
-  Developer environment is reproducible and consistent, with tools managed via Mise in a devcontainer.
+  Work in an isolated, reproducible environment powered by Mise and Dev Containers
+  so you always have the right tools, versions, and setup from day one.

-- **🌍 Multi-environment support**
+- **🌍 Manage multiple environments effortlessly**
-  Supports environment-specific resource definitions for true separation and reproducibility.
+  Build on a shared base with environment-specific overlays for clear separation and rock-solid reproducibility.

 ## 🏛️ Foundation stack